OptimalBits/redbird/README.md

 ##Custom Resolvers

 With custom resolvers, you can decide how the proxy server handles request.
-Custom resolvers allow you to extend redbird considerably.
+Custom resolvers allow you to extend Redbird considerably.
 With custom resolvers, you can perform the following:

 - Do path-based routing
 - Do wildcard domain routing.